Client: Comic Relief

 Solutions: Global Health

-The award-winning More Mobilising Access to Maternal Health Services in Zambia (MORE MAMaZ) programme empowered rural communities to address the household and community-level barriers preventing women and girls from accessing maternal and newborn health services.
+The award-winning More Mobilising Access to Maternal Health Services in Zambia (MORE MAMaZ) program empowered rural communities to address the household and community-level barriers preventing women and girls from accessing maternal and newborn health services.

 RELATED CONTENT: